iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 # Backup factory firmware with QPST

 > Open Qpst Configuration.
->> Use the AutoAdd function to autoconnect to proper serial port DEADD00D sn 4ec33ae0 DIAGnostic or
+>> Use the AutoAdd function to autoconnect to proper serial port "DEADD00D sn 4ec33ae0 DIAGnostic" or
 >>
 >> Select Ports tab.
 >> Add New Port.\
->> Show serial and USB/QC diagnostic port only: NO.\
+>> "Show serial and USB/QC diagnostic port only": NO.\
 >> Add "USB DM Port".\
->> Just ignore the other ports: USB NMEA, USB Modem, AT.\
+>> Just ignore the other ports "USB NMEA, USB Modem, AT".\

 > Navigate to Start Clients > Software Downloads > Backup tab.